 A good plus for a backcountry hike is that you will get a broader spectrum of light out of a lantern for better sight at night.

 Another great option for a light source while hiking is a headlamp.
 Usually a little lighter weight choice than a lantern, headlamps are quite handy.
+Personally, this is one of those hiking essentials that we never travel without.

 Whether or not you plan to hike at night, it shouldn’t matter, bring a headlamp.
 You never know what a day of hiking will bring your way.